anthony-halim/dotfiles/README.md

 - [lazygit](https://github.com/jesseduffield/lazygit) as simple Git terminal UI.
 - [Neovim](neovim.io) as text editor.
 The complete configuration and set-up are done on a separate repository; check my [Neovim Repo](https://github.com/anthony-halim/nvim).
 - Programming languages and their utility tools that I often use e.g. [Golang](https://go.dev/), [pyenv](https://github.com/pyenv/pyenv)

-## ✨ Features

-This repository included common tools that somehow everyone uses (for good reason) e.g. fzf, fd, ripgrep, etc. Below are additional functionalities (or ideas) that was integrated in the repository due to my circumstances.
-If any of these circumstances is similar to yours, feel free to use or adopt it!

-#### Allow for machine specific configuration

-TODO

 #### Highlighted (common) commands output